Damir2307/DB3_project/README.md

 ## Phase-5
 SQL queries based on the aforementioned 15 questions and based on the chosen database stored in the "query" folder.

+## User-interface implementation and connection
+#### Creating a project
+To create a project, we need " Eclipse Idea” to create a Java EE project Download Tomcat to run the project in the server.

+#### Frontend
+We used delicate colors so that the client would rest when choosing and not think about the little things like:is there parking, shower, etc. Made the most of the Gestalt laws.For example: Grouping, closeness, icons.

+#### Connect with database
+We give the information in the configuration file web.xml